|Trip Duration:||12 days|

 |Trek End Point:||Syabrubeshi|

 |Best season:||September/October and March/April|

-Tamang heritage trekking is a community based trekking package between Ganesh Himal and Lang Tang range.
-It is a culturally reach trail, populate by the Tamang people who are closer to the Tibetan traditions as it touches the Tibetan border to the north.
-Trekking on the Tamang heritage trail offer you an off the beaten track experience in the recently develop route with the charming mountain vistas.
+Tamang heritage trekking is a community-based trekking package between Ganesh Himal and Lang Tang range.
+It is a culturally reach the trail, populate by the Tamang people who are closer to the Tibetan traditions as it touches the Tibetan border to the north.
+Trekking on the Tamang heritage trail offers you an off the beaten track experience in the recently develop route with the charming mountain vistas.

 Day 01:- Arrival Tribhuban international airport at Kathmandu then transfer to the hotel.

 Day 02:- Driver from Kathmandu to Syabrubeshi about 7 hrs.